Watching "Fuller House" has been one of the stranger things that's happened to me recently. It's affected me enough for me to write this review.

 Of course, the culture at large has also changed - and this, too, comes though the show.
 It's especially salient in comparison to the original.
 It was natural and inevitable that this show was going to be much more female and adult-centric, given who the main characters are.
 The portray of family and childrearing is quite different too.
 But the show's heart lies in its invariants: The show is still about these women - both the characters and their actresses - and how they go though entire decades of personal and societal change, from their childhood into their middle age.
 In the end, they somehow manage to find family, fulfillment, and love.
 It is perhaps an expression of what can best be described as Grace.

-But for all I might say, perhaps there's no better expression of this truth than Kimmy's actress Andrea Barber's own comment, on her "Fuller House Final Bow
+But for all I might say, perhaps there's no better expression of this truth than Kimmy's actress Andrea Barber's own comment, on her "Fuller House Final Bow" video:

 "Thank you for growing up with us, for letting your kids grow up with us, and for being part of our Fuller family.
 Forever grateful for your love and support."